Kolkata Metropolitan Development Authority

-Kolkata Metropolitan Development Authority (KMDA) is the statutory planning and development authority for the Kolkata Metropolitan Area (KMA) in the state of West Bengal, India.
-The organisation used to be known as Calcutta Metropolitan Development Authority (CMDA) and retains the previous logo.
+Kolkata Metropolitan Development Authority (KMDA) is the statutory planning and development authority for the Kolkata metropolitan area in the Indian state of West Bengal.
+The organisation was known as Calcutta Metropolitan Development Authority (CMDA) and retains its previous logo.
 KMDA is functioning under the administrative control of Department of Urban Development and Municipal Affairs of Government of West Bengal.

 Functions

 KMDA's role is multi-disciplinary: it is the agency of city planning, it sculpts new areas and townships, it develops physical infrastructure as well as provide basic services like water, drainage, waste management.
 KMDA is also the Technical Secretariat to Kolkata Metropolitan Planning Committee (KMPC).
 Besides these major functional areas, KMDA is also engaged in providing consultancy services and implementing projects on behalf of other public sector departments and agencies.

 History

 The organisation was formed under a Presidential Ordinance in 1970.
 It works now under provision of the West Bengal Town and Country (Planning & Development) Act, 1979.
 Its Planning Directorate was set up in 1974.